rahmannlab/rahmannlab.github.io/index.md

 layout: index
 ---
 ## Welcome!

 The **Genome Informatics group** is headed by Prof. Sven Rahmann.
 It is part of the Faculty of Medicine of the University of Duisburg-Essen and located at the University Hospital Essen.
-Research and teaching are carried out in close cooperation with the chair for Algorithm Engineering (LS 11) of the Faculty of Computer Science at TU Dortmund.
+Research and teaching are carried out in close cooperation with the chair for Algorithm Engineering (LS XI) of the Faculty of Computer Science at TU Dortmund.